 “IDPH and the CDC are watching the Omicron variant closely, but it’s still too early to know if it causes more severe illness.
 Right now, Delta is by far the predominant COVID strain in Illinois,” says James M. Bock, MD, chief physician executive for HSHS Medical Group.

 “The best gift you can give your loved ones this Christmas is to get the vaccine or the booster,” says Dr. Bock.
 “The vaccine lowers your chance of severe illness and hospitalization.
 Winter is also flu season, so the flu shot would be a great addition to your wish list.
 You don’t want to get COVID and flu at the same time.”

 If you are already vaccinated and it has been at least six months, consider getting the COVID booster to help increase your antibodies.
 After you get your booster protection builds quickly over a few weeks.
-If you get a booster now, you will have a week’s start on that immunity building before Christmas.
+If you get a booster now, you will have a two-week start on that immunity building before Christmas.

 The Centers for Disease Control (CDC) and Illinois Department of Health (IDPH) offer several tips for celebrating safely.

 Even if you do not have symptoms, IDPH recommends you get tested for COVID if you work in a high-risk setting or have been exposed to someone with COVID before gathering with family and friends.
 Stay home if you are positive.
 This helps protect loved ones at higher risk for severe disease, such as the elderly, those with compromised immune systems and children younger than five years old who are not yet eligible for vaccination.